yokyak/react-agent/packages/react-agent-server/README.md

 }
 ```

 A `pre` property can be used to run any number of functions before the action is ran.
 This is an easy way to provide validation functions or modify the request object sent from the client in any way before it's passed to the action.
 Just return the request object and it will get passed into the next function.
-If any of these functions return false, the promise that the client-side `run` method returns will be rejected and the action will not run.
+If any of these functions return `false`, the promise that the client-side `run` method returns will be rejected and the action will not run.

 ```javascript
 login: {